cdsittampalam/documentation/docs/Partner API.md

 2. Click **Copy** in the New Partner API Key screen.
 :::

-### Add Keys to Swagger
+### Add Key to Demo Environment

-Once you have generated an API key, you add it to the Swagger UI.
-The key is written to HTTP headers to ensure you connect to URLs in the desired environments.
+Once you have generated the API key, you add the key to the demo environment area in the Swagger UI.
+The key is written to HTTP headers to ensure you can securely connect to the endpoints in the demo environment.

 The following is an example request header in cURL format:

 ```
 curl -X GET "https://demo-api.qredo.net/api/v1/p/company/1f4s2r1NG4E1gZmoeXQBJo9MAww" -H "accept: application/json" -H "X-API-KEY: eyJrZXlfaWQiOiJBek13cFhDNFVoQWhwUSIsImtleSI6Im9GX0ZKUGthT25FdTd1VEU0czR1VDBrd3hqajgxUWJkRDhaOE9vXzhZdlUifQ"
 ```
-All request bodies should have content type 'application/json'.

-For the Server (or Live) environment, you also need to generate a public key that is signed by a private key.

-#### Demo Environment

 1. Access the Partner API at https://partner-api.qredo.network/.
 2. Choose the URL.